ansys/pyhps/doc/source/examples/index.rst

    * - :ref:`example_cfx_static_mixer`
      - Submit a CFX solve job to REP using an execution script.
    * - :ref:`example_python_two_bar`
-     - Create a REP project solving a Two-Bar Truss problem with Python.
+     - Create a REP project solving a two-bar truss problem with Python.